machalen/ML_complex_diseases/README.md

 #### Hyperparameter selection

 The grid search approach is employed for hyperparameter selection, which involves listing a set of values for each hyperparameter, and testing all possible combinations.
-The set of hyperparameters are listed in the __*parameters.txt*__ file located in the directory __Hyperparameters__ and are divided into subsections corresponding to each ML method.
+The set of hyperparameters is listed in the __*parameters.txt*__ file located in the __Hyperparameters__ directory and is divided into subsections corresponding to each ML method.
 The __*parameters.txt*__ file can be modified to include the [desired parameters](Hyperparameters/README.md) to test in the grid search.

 --------------------------------------------------------